-School transition services: School transition services is an additional component of the Educational Planning and Support Team.
+School transition services: School transition services are a component of the Educational Planning and Support Team.
 KDES provides transition services that meet the individual needs of each student (e.g., career education, assessments, study skills, travel training, access to summer work opportunities).
-This is accomplished through a coordinated set of activities that encompasses all major aspects of the transition from early childhood to high school.
-Students are given opportunities to develop skills needed to successfully move into the next stage.
+This is accomplished through a coordinated set of activities that encompasses all major aspects of the transition from early childhood to living independently and participating fully in the community.
+Students are given opportunities to develop skills needed to successfully move into a variety of academic, work, and community environments.